 The control of growth is a fundamental, yet poorly understood, aspect of development.
 What dictates the size of a particular organ (e.g., how does a hand or a heart "know" how large it should be) or a particular organism (e.g., why is a mouse small and an elephant large)?
 Decades ago, regeneration experiments revealed an intimate relationship between organ patterning and organ growth, but the molecular basis for this relationship has remained elusive.
 More recently, molecular insights into how growth is controlled have come from the identification and characterization in model systems of intercellular signaling pathways that are required for the normal control of organ growth.
 Many of these pathways are highly conserved among different phyla.
-We are engaged in projects whose long-term goals are to define relationships between patterning and growth in developing and regenerating organs and to determine how these patterning inputs are integrated with other factors that influence organ growth, such as nutrition and the physical connections between cells.
+We are engaged in projects whose long-term goals are to define relationships between patterning and growth in developing and regenerating organs and to determine how these patterning inputs are integrated with other factors that influence organ growth, such as nutrition and mechanical forces.
 Much of our research takes advantage of the powerful genetic, molecular, and cellular techniques available in Drosophila melanogaster, which facilitate both gene discovery and the analysis of gene function.

 Our current research focuses on two intersecting signaling pathways, the Hippo pathway and the Dachsous-Fat pathway.
 These pathways control the growth and shape of developing organs.
 We study both the molecular mechanisms of signal transduction and the roles of these pathways in different developmental and physiological contexts.
 The Hippo signaling pathway has emerged over the past decade as one of the most important growth regulatory pathways in animals.